Master of Public Health

 Credits 3

-The role of plant-based diets and exercise in health promotion and prevention of major chronic diseases.
-Discussion of current issues in nutrition and wellness, including complimentary alternative approaches.
+This course examines the role of plant-based diets and exercise in health promotion and prevention of major chronic diseases.
+Discussion focuses on current issues in nutrition and wellness, including complimentary alternative approaches.

 ND 510: Ethnic Food Practices